choderalab/fragmenter_data/combinatorial_fragmentation/fragment/README.md

 6. Phosphate
 7. P(=O)(C)(C)
 * `validation_set/` combinatorial fragmentation from the filtered drugbank set
-For this set, all functional groups were fragmented besides rings
+For this set, all functional groups were fragmented besides rings.
 * `combinatorial_fragmentation.ipynb` - notebook that was used to fragment kinase inhibitor set